 Q. What does my first Consultation involve?

-A. You will be seen by one of the specialist Doctors at the Clinic which is based within St. Vincents Medical Centre, Doncaster and is within a GP Medical Practice.
-When you arrive at Reception, tell them you have an appointment to see me and they will direct you to the waiting area.
-The Consultation generally lasts about an hour and includes a detailed history, taking an AMS questionnaire, a physical examination and blood tests if required.
-Many patients bring blood results with them which is very useful.
-There will be plenty of time for you to ask questions at this Consultation.
+A. You will have a consultation with one of the Clinic’s specialist Doctors.
+The initial consultation generally lasts about 45 minutes and includes a detailed history, taking an AMS questionnaire and together we will review the blood tests that you have sent to us prior to your consultation.
+There will be plenty of time for you to ask questions on this consultation.
 We will also explain and discuss the various treatment options.
-For this reason we do not require detailed emails prior to your consultation.
-Equally in the first year you will be reviewed either by email or phone at 3 months, 6 months and 12 months minimum this will give you plenty of opportunity to discuss any issues and concerns with me, we find that patients do not really need to be in touch with us apart from at these review periods.
+For this reason, we do not require detailed emails prior to your consultation.
+Equally, in the first year, you will be reviewed either by email or phone at 3 months, 6 months and 12 months minimum, this will give you plenty of opportunity to discuss any issues and concerns with the doctor.
+We find that patients do not really need to be in touch with us apart from at these review periods.

 Q. Do you just offer Gels?

 A. No, the Leger Clinic offers a full range of appropriate treatments including: Chlomiphene, Gels and injections including the use of HCG when appropriate.
 These will all be discussed in detail at your Consultation.